redakker/blecker/README.md

 - typo, minor issue fixes

 ## 1.06 (Breaking change)
 Status message now is coming with the normal presence message (availability change).
-MQTT message topic is also chaged
+MQTT message topic is also changed

 Status message topic from this version is /blecker/status/[device-mac]